marlonbarrios/satiai/README.md

 ## TODO

 1. Figure out how to render token by token when using a reducer so that people don't wait so long for responses.
-2. Import the images app and clean it up
+2. Deploy on a testnet, write a subgraph to fetch NFTs, display the conversations in those NFTs.

 We are deeply indebted to the [🏗 Scaffold-ETH](https://github.com/scaffold-eth/scaffold-eth-2/) for providing such an awesome framework to play with.
 By following the link above, you can read more about how to use what they have made more extensively.
 We'll simply include the information necessary to run the code in this repo for brevity.